LiboRom/urban-lst-prediction-gnn/README.md

 ## License

-This project is distributed under the MIT License.
+This project is released under the MIT License.